varun21vaidya/varun21vaidya/README.md

 ## :man_technologist: About Me :

-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend with MEAN Stack for building web applications.
+- 🔭 Working as a Software Engineer 👨‍💻 and contributing to frontend and backend with MEAN Stack for building web applications.

-- 🌱 I’m currently working on developing Problem Solving Skills and Building Products.
+- 🌱 Developing Problem Solving Skills and Advanced <a href="https://github.com/varun21vaidya/DS-Algo">DSA<>.

-- 👯 I’m looking to collaborate on all my <a href="https://github.com/varun21vaidya/Projects">Projects<a>
+- 👯 Looking to collaborate on all my <a href="https://github.com/varun21vaidya/Projects">Projects<a>

 ---